leiyangleon/Geogrid/README.md

        testGeogridOptical.py -m image1 -s image2 -d demname -sx dhdxname -sy dhdyname -vx vxname -vy vyname

 where "image1" and "image2" are the folders storing optical image information (e.g. projection, coordinates), and "demname", "dhdxname", "dhdyname", "vxname", "vyname" are defined below in the instructions.
+The "-fo" option of "testGeogrid_ISCE.py" indicates whether or not to read optical image data.

 Using the matrix of conversion coefficients, when fine pixel displacement are estimated from optical data, they can be immediately converted to motion velocity.
 See the final result below by using the matrix of conversion coefficients from the "Geogrid" module and the optical data-estimated fine pixel displacement from the "autoRIFT" module (https://github.com/leiyangleon/autoRIFT).